 Here are some carb choices in your gluten-free minestrone soup but definitely not required.
 I like adding carbs so that it is a little more hearty and filling but again this is flexible so practice some intuitive eating and do what feels good to you.

-- Potatoes – If you choose to use potatoes, peel and chop them into small pieces then add them early on in the soup to give enough time to boil until they are soft.
+• Potatoes – If you choose to use potatoes, peel and chop them into small pieces then add them early on in the soup to give them enough time to boil until they are soft.

-- Quinoa – If you choose to add quinoa, add about a half a cup to the soup and simmer for the last 15 minutes.
+• Quinoa – If you choose to add quinoa, add about half a cup to the soup and simmer for the last 15 minutes.

-- Gluten-Free Pasta – If you love pasta in your minestrone, make sure to add it at the end of cooking.
-You can even cook it separately and then spoon the soup over the pasta when you serve it so it doesn’t become to soft when reheating.
+• Gluten-Free Pasta – If you love pasta in your minestrone, make sure to add it at the end of cooking.
+You can even cook it separately and then spoon the soup over the pasta when you serve it so it doesn’t become too soft when reheating.

 What greens can I add to minestrone soup?